 This guide helps readers learn what they need to know about One by One by Ruth Ware: the basic plot summary, a character guide to help you keep track of the numerous people in the story, and my review of the book with pros, cons (although I did love it!), and tips you need to know before diving in.

 One by One was an instant New York Times bestseller from author Ruth Ware, known and beloved for her mysterious thrillers.
 This was the first book I read of hers…and I proceeded to add ALL others to my “to be read” list.

 So, yes, it’s fair to say I loved One by One, and I’m here to share more about it to help you along your own reading journey.
-Below is a summary, character guide (a MUST if you haven’t read it yet), and a review with some pros and cons (as well as a few quick book club ideas for this book).
+Below is a summary, character guide (a MUST if you haven’t read it yet, as there are a lot of characters), and a review with some pros and cons (as well as a few quick book club ideas for this book).

 One by One Plot Summary

 One by One by Ruth Ware is a locked-room mystery novel in the vein of Agatha Christie‘s And Then There Were None and the board game Clue.

 In One by One, a group of tech startup employees and shareholders at a trendy London music-based social media app called “Snoop” visit a rustic mountain chalet with a view of the French apps for a company retreat filled with both work and play.

 Unexpected talk of a buyout causes rumblings amongst them, but this is far from Snoop’s worst problem when an avalanche occurs, leaving one employee missing (and presumed dead).
 Cut off from the outside world without power, panic mounts with the cold as three additional employees die “One by One” while there still remains no sign of help on the way and it’s clear this is no accident — but rather, murder.